Animenosekai/lifeeasy/README.md

     there is no argument.

-> Returns a dictionnary with the percentage of processor usage for each core.
+> Returns a dictionnary with the percentage of processor usage for each core (> dict)

+---

 - **`cpu_usage()`**